OpenDSA/OpenDSA/RST/en/Development/SequentialRep.rst

 trees.
 The goal is to store a series of node values with the minimum information needed to reconstruct the tree structure.
-This approach, known as a :dfn:`sequential` tree implementation, has the advantage of saving space because no pointers are stored.
+This approach, known as a :term:`sequential tree representation`, has the advantage of saving space because no pointers are stored.
 It has the disadvantage that accessing any node in the tree requires sequentially processing all nodes that appear before